2003 Midwest mpox outbreak: Sources

 On April 9, 2003, a Texas importer received a shipment of 762 African rodents from Accra, Ghana, which included rope squirrels (Funiscuirus sp.), tree squirrels (Heliosciurus sp.), Gambian pouched rats (Cricetomys sp.), African brush-tailed porcupine (Atherurus sp.), dormice (Graphiurus sp.), and striped mice (Hybomys sp.).
 Of these 762 rodents, 584 (77%) were shipped to distributors in six US states: Texas (9), New Jersey (1), Iowa (1), Japan (1), Illinois (2), Minnesota (1) and Wisconsin (1).
 The remaining 178 (23%) rodents could not be traced due to lack of documentation.
 CDC laboratory testing of animals from this shipment confirmed monkeypox by PCR and virus isolation in one Gambian rat, three dormice, and two rope squirrels.

 Illinois distributor number one received Gambian rats and dormice and housed the rodents with 200 prairie dogs.
 This distributor shipped prairie dogs to pet stores in Wisconsin, Illinois, Indiana, Missouri, Kansas, South Carolina, and Michigan.
 No human cases of monkeypox were reported in Japan, Michigan, and South Carolina.
 Laboratory-confirmed cases occurred only in Kansas (1), Missouri (2), Indiana (16), Illinois (12), and Wisconsin (22).

 Of the 200 prairie dogs housed with the Gambian rats and dormice, 93 tested positive for monkeypox virus, including prairie dogs in pet stores in Wisconsin (42 cases), Indiana (24), Illinois (14), Kansas (1), Missouri (1), and one case in the eastern seaboard state of New Jersey.
 The Gambian rats and dormice housed with the prairie dogs at Illinois distributor number one tested positive for monkeypox virus.

 The most recent incidence of monkeypox prior to the Midwest outbreak occurred in the Democratic Republic of the Congo in 1996–1997, with a reported 88 cases.
 No deaths occurred in the Midwest outbreak.
 This was attributed to the prompt medical care received and the standard of living in the United States, which includes soap, running water, washing machines, sterile dressing materials, and hospital use of universal precautions, including isolation, gown, mask, gloves, and handwashing.

 Transmission

 No human-to-human transmission was found during this outbreak.
 All cases were found to be the direct result of contact with infected prairie dogs.

 Signs and symptoms

-The onset of the illness among affected persons in the United States began in early May 2003.
+The onset of the illness among affected people in the United States began in early May 2003.
 People typically experienced fever, headaches, muscle aches, chills, and nonproductive coughs, followed 1–10 days later by a generalized papular rash which developed first on the trunk, then limbs and head.
 The papules evolved through phases of vesiculation, pustulation, umbilication, and crusting.
-All persons reported direct or close contact with recently acquired prairie dogs.
+All cases reported direct or close contact with recently acquired prairie dogs.